Mirantis/lens-extension-cc/README.md

 ## Upgrading from v3 to v4

+### Manually added clusters no longer supported

 As the extension underwent a near complete rewrite for version 4 which provides a completely new way of getting Mirantis Container Cloud clusters into Lens (manual, single selection to full synchronization across multiple management clusters), clusters previously added to Lens via the extension __are no longer supported__ and __will be removed__ from Lens upon upgrading.

 __Before upgrading to v4__, be sure to take note of which clusters you added, and from which management cluster and project they came from, so you can [add those management clusters](#adding-your-first-management-cluster) and select those projects in order to have those clusters synced into Lens.

+### Add to Lens from MCC no longer supported

+The minimum supported version of Mirantis Container Cloud is `2.19` as the browser UI no longer has the old __Add to Lens__ cluster context menu item that the extension no longer supports.

+If you're using an older version of MCC and attempt to use the _Add to Lens_ menu item in the browser UI, you will get an error message in the extension in Lens.

 ## Contributing